 SRK needs volunteers for our 3rd Annual Roast on the River in Augusta, as well as Paddlefest!
 Our next volunteer meeting will be Wed.
-Feb.
-4 at 6pm at Whole Foods Augusta.
+March 11 at 6pm at Whole Foods Augusta.
 We want your help to make these events great- come join us!
 If you can't make it but want to get involved, please contact Marci Cannon at 706-833-9536.

 SRK is in need of volunteers in Savannah, Georgia for cleanups!
 If you are interested in helping, please contact Joe Hinely at 912-398-5962.

 The Savannah Riverkeeper serves as the primary guardian of the

 Savannah River striving to respect, protect, and improve the entire